 - Extend the experience.
 Make summer learning a social activity, not a solo activity.
-Take regular trips to the library or bookstore as a family, attend a children’s book author reading, spend time reading and learning together when relaxing by the pool or lake, or after a picnic in the park.
+Spend time reading and learning together when relaxing by the pool or lake, or after a picnic in the park.
 Play with words that are specific to your surroundings.
 Talk about the sounds words start with, name other words that start with the same sounds, and have fun with rhyming words.
 Keep the focus on activity-based learning.
 Kids learn through play and exploration, so take advantage of the season and embrace the learning that’s all around you.

 Editor’s Product Picks: First Grade

 The following products are just what your rising first-grader needs to prevent summer learning loss and start the year with the skills to have a successful school year.
 Each book supports your child’s learning journey in a unique way.

 - For practice in upper- and lower-case letter recognition and simple sentence structure, Let’s Write Letters, a write-on, wipe-off book, is a perfect place to start.
 Its writing activities and puzzles increase writing confidence and build fine motor skills.